 What is tax-loss selling?

-Tax-loss selling is the process …show more content…
+Tax-loss selling is the process of selling investments that are worth less than the purchase price, to realize a loss.
+An …show more content…